mal-lang/malsim-gui/README.md

 ## Development setup

+Install all dependencies with `npm install --force` in tyr-gui/

+Download and set up TyrJS locally.
+Find how to do so in tyr-js/docs/installation.md.

+Then, execute `npm link tyr-js` under /tyr-gui to manually link the library to this project.
+Remember, you will have to run this command each time you install new npm packages, since npm deletes local links when running `npm install`.

-Install all dependencies with `npm install --force` in tyr-gui/ Start and serve a development server with `ng serve --open`
+Start and serve a development server with `ng serve --open`

 ## Update TYR_GUI managed application